The Importance of Stress Analysis in Bolted Connections

 3. Experimental Testing

-Experimental testing involves physically applying loads to a bolted connection and measuring the resulting stresses using strain gauges or other instrumentation.
+Experimental testing involves physically applying loads to a bolted connection and measuring the resulting stresses using instruments such as strain gauge devices or other sensors.
 This approach provides direct measurements of stress levels and validates the accuracy of analytical or numerical predictions.
 Experimental testing is vital in verifying the accuracy of stress analysis methods and ensuring the reliability of bolted connections.

 Reading more: